White House Officials Worried Freezing Ukraine Aid Could Break The Law

 In exchange for a meeting and the military assistance, witnesses have said, Trump wanted Ukraine's president to announce investigations that Trump thought might help him in the 2020 election.

-Zelenskiy never made such a commitment.
+Ukrainian President Volodymyr Zelenskiy never made such a commitment.

-Nonetheless, Democrats call the actions in the Ukraine affair an abuse of power that could merit impeachment; House Judiciary Committee Chairman Jerry Nadler, D-N.Y., said on Tuesday that he plans to convene the next hearing in the process on Dec.
+Nonetheless, Democrats call the actions in the Ukraine affair an abuse of power that could merit impeachment.
+House Judiciary Committee Chairman Jerry Nadler, D-N.Y., said on Tuesday that he plans to convene the next hearing in the process on Dec.
 4.

-Defenders: All well that ended well
+Defenders: All's well that ended well

 Republican defenders argue that the totality of Trump's actions on Ukraine over this year show there was no improper exchange.
-Trump's allies reject Democrats' metaphor of "attempted bribery" or "attempted extortion."
+Trump's allies reject Democrats' claims of "attempted bribery" or "attempted extortion."

-Trump maintains that his July 25th phone call with Ukrainian President Volodymyr Zelenskiy was "perfect."
+Trump maintains that his July 25 phone call with Zelenskiy was "perfect."

-Separately, acting White House chief of staff Mick Mulvaney has said that all foreign policy is political and every president places conditions on U.S. assistance for foreign governments.
+Separately, acting White House Chief of Staff Mick Mulvaney has said that all foreign policy is political and every president places conditions on U.S. assistance for foreign governments.
 Assistance for other nations also has been stopped or frozen and then restored.

 Anyone who can't accept Trump's use of his powers needs to "get over it," Mulvaney said.